BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/16_1_Understanding_Miniscript.md

 * If/Else Statements
 * Thresholds of Other Functions (e.g. k-of-n conditions are met)

-Miniscript also includes types (referring to whether fragments verify, set up a key for verification, or do something else with the stack);
-and wrappers (which convert between types and do other stack-based manipulation), and which are designated by a letter followed by a colon in Miniscript, such as `s:pk(key)` .
+Miniscript also includes types (referring to whether fragments verify their results, set up a key for verification, or do something else with the stack); and wrappers (which convert between types and do stack-based manipulation), and which are designated by a letter followed by a colon in Miniscript, such as `s:pk(key)` .

 Miniscript is meant to be a composable and analyzable version of Bitcoin Script, but not necessarily a design language.
 For example